 Assistant Professor of History

 Maggie Clinton joined the Middlebury faculty in fall 2009.
 She received her BA from Wesleyan University and her MA and PhD from New York University.
-Her teaching interests include modern Chinese and East Asian history, historical globalization, comparative fascisms, and social theory.
-Her research focuses on modern Chinese social and intellectual history.
-She is currently revising a book manuscript, Revolutionary Nativism: Fascism and Culture in China, 1927-1937, which examines the anti-colonial and anti-communist dimensions of the Chinese Nationalist Party’s Confucian revivalism during the interwar period.
-Her work has been supported by the American Council of Learned Societies/Andrew W. Mellon Foundation, Fulbright IIE, the Blakemore-Freeman Foundation, and the New York University Graduate School of Arts and Sciences.
+Her teaching interests include modern Chinese and East Asian history, historical globalization, and social theory.
+Her first book, Revolutionary Nativism: Fascism and Culture in China, 1925-1937, is under contract with Duke University Press.
+She is currently conducting research for a second book project on American military and corporate power in nineteenth- and twentieth-century China, focusing on the environmental, social, and cultural resonances of the Standard Oil Company and its Chinese brand “Mei Foo.”
+Clinton’s work has been supported by the American Council of Learned Societies/Andrew W. Mellon Foundation, Fulbright IIE, the Blakemore-Freeman Foundation, the Center for Chinese Studies (Taipei), and the Middlebury College Ada Howe Kent fund.

-“Ends of the Universal: Chinese Fascism and the League of Nations on the Eve of World War II,” forthcoming in Modern Asian Studies
+“Ends of the Universal: Chinese Fascism and the League of Nations on the Eve of World War II,” Modern Asian Studies, (currently available via FirstView, forthcoming in print)

 “If Not Now, When?: GSOC’s 2005-2006 Strike,” with Miabi Chatterjee, Natasha Lightfoot, Naomi Schiller, and Sherene Seikaly, in The University Against Itself: The NYU Strike and the Future of the University Workplace, ed.
 Monica Krause, Mary Nolan, Michael Palm, and Andrew Ross (Temple University Press, 2008)